WHAT IS KEFIR?

-- Empty your kefir grains in half a liter of fresh room temperature boiled milk.
-Stir gently and keep it in the fridge for 2 days.
+- Empty your kefir grains in 250 ml liter of fresh room temperature boiled milk.
+Stir gently and ferment for 7 hrs in Summer and 24 hrs in Winter.
 (Never add hot milk to the grains)

 - Cover with a coffee filter or cloth secured by a rubber band and let it ferment.

-- After 2 days, strain the grains and waste the milk.
+- After completing the fermentation time, strain the grains and drink the milk.